How to Choose Which Talent Development Opportunity to Focus on First

 Whether you’re a succession candidate looking for help to grow, a leader aiming to develop their staff, or member of HR supporting employees, it can be difficult to know where to start when creating an IDP.
 First, it’s important to review assessment results and compare them against the Success Profile for the role the succession candidate is being considered for.
 By doing this, you’ll be able to identify gaps that can become the focus of development.
 After that, you can begin to formulate a plan around each opportunity.

-When creating your plan, remember that trying to make progress towards several goals at once can be overwhelming.
-Instead, we recommend starting the development process by selecting one or two key opportunities and focusing efforts on these areas.
+When creating your talent development plan, remember that trying to make progress towards several goals at once can be overwhelming.
+Instead, we recommend starting the talent development process by selecting one or two key opportunities and focusing efforts on these areas.
 Once you see success in these areas, IDPs can be expanded to address other gaps.

 Below, we outline several criteria to consider when selecting which development opportunity to focus on first.

 It may go without saying, but the competency you choose should be one that has a significant impact.
 This means that you’re likely to see the benefits of your efforts in more than one area.
 When exploring a specific development opportunity’s impact, consider its influence on your personal and professional goals, as well as your team’s.
 Thinking about the long-term strategy of your company can also be a useful exercise to make sure you’re putting effort into the development of future competencies.